Renewable Power Purchase Program

 Renewable energy produced by Platte River resources combined with Renewable Energy Certificates (RECs) from wind and landfill gas facilities owned by other utilities

-The energy mix from Longmont Power & Communications (LPC) contains 18.9% hydroelectric power, 2.3% renewable power, and 7.3% from Spring Canyon Expansion Wind Energy Center.
+The energy mix from Longmont Power & Communications (LPC) contains 19.0% hydroelectric power and 9.6% renewable power.
 But for those customers who want to receive more certified green power, LPC offers the Renewable Power Purchase Program at an additional subscription cost.
 Subscribers must commit to the program for a minimum of 12 months.

 100 kWh blocks of energy are available for an additional $2.96 per month.